RexxLA/rexx-repository/ARB/standards/work-in-progress/document/instructions.md

 For a definition of the syntax of this instruction, see nnn.

 The IF instruction is used to conditionally execute an instruction, or to select between two alternatives.
-The expression is evaluated.
+The _expression_ is evaluated.
 If the value is neither '0' nor '1' error 34.1 occurs.
-If the value is '1', the instruction in the then is executed.
-If the value is '0' and e/se is specified, the instruction in the else is executed.
+If the value is '1', the _instruction_ in the _then_ is executed.
+If the value is '0' and _else_ is specified, the instruction in the _else_ is executed.

 In the former case, if tracing clauses, the clause consisting of the THEN keyword shall be traced in